streamnative/examples/cloud/README.md

   - [Python client](https://github.com/streamnative/pulsar-examples/tree/master/cloud/python)
   - [Node.js client](https://github.com/streamnative/pulsar-examples/tree/master/cloud/node)

-To use these above tools or clients to connect to StreamNative Cloud, you need get the "StreamNative Cloud Pulsar Service URLs" and "OAuth2 or Token authentication parameters" that used to connect to the service Urls.
+To use these tools or clients to connect to StreamNative Cloud, you need get the Pulsar service URLs of the StreamNative Cloud and OAuth2 or Token authentication parameters that are used to connect to the service URLs.

-Before starting, you should already install snctl; create the service account, Pulsar instance, and Pulsar cluster.
+Before starting, you should already install snctl, and create the service account, Pulsar instance, and Pulsar cluster.
 We take the following resources as examples.

 | Item | Name | Namespace |
 | --- | --- |--- |